emberjs/rfcs/text/0000-record-data.md

 #### It allows people to do very non-standard changes that will complexify their app needlessly

-The main mitigation, is only giving ModelData access to a small amount of knowledge of the external world, and keeping most APIs pull only thus discouraging trying to do innapropriate work in the ModelData layer
+The main mitigation, is only giving RecordData access to a small amount of knowledge of the external world, and keeping most APIs pull only thus discouraging trying to do innapropriate work in the RecordData layer

 #### The new JSON api interaction might preclude performance improvements, or reduce current performance